Mula (nakshatra)

+Nirṛti goddess of dissolution, calamity and destruction is the diety of this nakshatra.She is also called “alakshmi” or the denial of lakshmi.The animal associated with Mula nakshatra is dog, the color is bright yellow, Gana is Rakshasa and the bird is Red vulture.

 The Ascendant/Lagna in Mula indicates a person who has a passionate desire to get to the truth and is good at investigation and research.
-They are direct, ardent and truthful and are shrewd and ambitious, but they can feel trapped and bound by circumstances and so feel resentment and a sense of betrayal.
-They can also suffer extreme reversals of fortune that may involve pain and cruelty.
-This nakshatra indicates some "adverse events" in respect of parents, especially father.
-E.g. Sant Jnaneshwar.
+They are direct, ardent and truthful and are shrewd and ambitious, but they can feel trapped and bound by circumstances and so feel resentment and a sense of betrayal, but they always end successful in life.

 The centre of this galaxy, the Milky Way, lies in this nakshatra, hence the name Mula.

 Under the traditional Hindu principle of naming individuals according to their Ascendant/Lagna, the following Sanskrit syllables correspond with this Nakshatra, and would belong at the beginning of a first name: Ye, Yo, Bha or Bhi.

+Other characterstics of Mula nakshatra are Element: Air, Guna: Tamasic, Dosha: Vata, Bird: Red Vulture, Yoni/Animal name:Dog.

+Lucky Numbers: 19,7.Lucky Letters: Y & B.Lucky Stone: Cats Eye.